carpentries-incubator/hpc-workflows/episodes/04-snakemake_and_mpi.md

   SLURM job submission failed.
 The error message was sbatch: error: Invalid numeric value "{parallel_tasks}" for --ntasks.
   ```

-Unfortunately there is no direct way for us to access the wildcards in this
+Unfortunately for us, there is no direct way for us to access the wildcards.
+The
+reason for this is that Snakemake tries to use the value of `tasks` during it's
+initialisation stage, which is before we know the value of the wildcard.
+We need
+to defer the determination of `tasks` to later on.
+This can be achieved by
+specifying an input function instead of a value for this
 scenario.
-The only way to do it is to _indirectly_ access the wildcards by
-using a function.
-The solution for this is to write a one-time use function that
+The solution then is to write a one-time use function that
-has no name.
-Such functions are called either anonymous functions or lamdba
+has no name to manipulate Snakmake.
+These kinds of functions are called either
-functions (both mean the same thing).
+anonymous functions or lamdba functions (both mean the same thing), and are a
+feature of Python (and other programming languages).

 To define a lambda function in python, the general syntax is as follows:
 ```python
 lambda x: x + 54
 ```
-Since a function _can_ see the wildcards, we can use that to set the value for
+Since a function _can_ take the wildcards as arguments, we can use that to set
-`tasks`:
+the value for `tasks`:
 ```python
 rule amdahl_run:
     output: "amdahl_run_{parallel_tasks}.txt"